 - Creation of a “sense of arrival” for the Park entrance

 - New pedestrian underpass for the Foothills Trail at Gateway Road

 - Design funded by City Public Works capital funds

-- Construction funded by Statewide Transportation Improvement Program (STIP).
+- Construction funded primarily from Federal Surface Transportation Block Grant Program

 The City worked with consulting firm Felsburg Holt and Ullevig to design improvements for 30th Street from Fontanero Street to Mesa Road.